 Chubu Centrair International Airport serves as a center for domestic and international flights which connects the region to other areas and countries around the world.
 It is relatively small compared to other main international airports such as Narita International Airport, making it a great alternative.
 There are a number of restaurants and shops offering local foods and special merchandise and it also offers an open-air observation deck where you can watch the airplanes taking off and landing.
 There is a observation public bath called Fu no Yu for you to enjoy.
 Watching the airplanes and the beautiful sunset from a public bath is a wonderful experience.

 Close to the airport, you can find the Pottery Footpath.
 You can walk along the street with the unique scenery and learn the history of Tokoname Yaki pottery.
 Along the streets, you will see some cat statues including a big Maneki-neko (lucky cat).
 If you have to wait at the airport or decided to come to this area, this is a great place to visit!

 9. Port of Nagoya Public Aquarium

-If you are looking for somewhere enjoyable for family, Port of Nagoya Public Aquarium could be a option for you.
+If you are looking for somewhere enjoyable for your family, Port of Nagoya Public Aquarium could be an option for you.
 It is one of the most famous aquariums in Japan and opened in 1992.
-It boast a large collection of marine creatures over 500 species which are exhibited in various ways to entertain visitors.
+It boasts a large collection of marine creatures over 500 species which are exhibited in various ways to entertain visitors.
 Visitors can enjoy exciting shows performed by large animals such as dolphins and killer whales at the huge tank.
 They also offer several informative events which enables visitors to learn about the marine ecosystems.
 It is an opportunity for kids to deepen their understanding of wildlife through interesting programs.

 Port of Nagoya Public Aquarium